Two Weeks in Japan- Our Itinerary’s Hits and Misses

 Misses

 The train trip to Nikko ended up costing us a lot of money, due to a misunderstanding on our part.
 We planned to take the limited express train and at the last minute realized we had to buy a reservation.
 I thought it was odd we had to pay for a reservation, since all our other reservations on a JR (Japan Rail) train were free.
-When we arrived at Nikko and showed our JR pass at the exit, we were told it wasn’t valid on a portion of the track (it was Tobu railways, not JR).
+When we arrived at Nikko and showed our JR pass at the exit, we were told it wasn’t valid on a portion of the track (it was Tobu Railways, not JR).
 We showed our reservation ticket and luckily didn’t have to pay anything extra.
 Still, we thought the trip would be free with our JR pass.
 Now I know to pick a train that goes to Nikko station and not Tobu-Nikko!

 Read more: A Day Trip to Nikko